Filoteo Samaniego

-Filoteo Samaniego Salazar (July 11, 1928 - February 21, 2013) was an Ecuadorian novelist, poet, historian, translator, and diplomat.
-He became a member of the Ecuadorian Academy of Language in 1984, and was its secretary from 1996–2006.
+Filoteo Samaniego Salazar (July 11, 1928 – February 21, 2013) was an Ecuadorian novelist, poet, historian, translator, and diplomat.
+He became a member of the Ecuadorian Academy of Language in 1984, and was its secretary from 1996 to 2006.
 He was awarded Ecuador's most prestigious prize, the Premio Eugenio Espejo, in 2001.

 Samaniego's diplomatic career began in 1949 as the chief of staff of the Ministry of Foreign Affairs of Ecuador.
 He served as Ecuador's Ambassador to Austria, Germany, Romania and Egypt; and was a permanent representative of Ecuador to the United Nations Industrial Development Organization (ONUDI); and held many other academic, national, and international posts in his lifetime.

 He translated books from French to Spanish, including the Spanish translation of Chronique (1960) (trans.
 Crónica, 1961) by the French Nobel laureate Saint-John Perse.